 Play in the Waldorf Preschool

-Children are hardwired to play.
-More than any other activity, play naturally stimulates a child’s neural pathways, encouraging healthy cognitive and brain development.
-Researchers have found that free, unstructured play builds connections in the prefrontal cortex, the brain’s executive control center.
+Play naturally stimulates a child’s neural pathways, encouraging healthy cognitive and brain development.
+Specifically, researchers have found that free, unstructured play builds connections in the prefrontal cortex, the brain’s executive control center.

 From rocking on a seesaw to setting up a tea party, play is how children learn to interact with one another, building essential skills in cooperation, conflict resolution, self-regulation, and communication.
 Crucially, these skills continue to serve the child for years into the future, with research showing that children who engage in unstructured play in the toddler and preschool years had better self-regulation abilities at ages 4–5 and 6–7 years.

 Skipping, jumping, swinging, grasping, stacking, balancing!
 Play helps young children develop both fine and gross motor skills while exploring their own interests and imagination.
-Play is also a natural opportunity to promote movement and physical expression in children.
+Play is also a natural opportunity to promote movement and physical expression in children—which has benefits for body, heart, and mind!

-There are extensive studies on the power and importance of play in early childhood education.
-If you’d like to read more, here are a few recommended resources for parents.
+There are extensive studies on the power and importance of play in early childhood.
+We encourage you to read more below!

 Scientists Say Child's Play Helps Build A Better Brain,” NPR, 2014